 Protected health information is any personal information that relates to your past, present, or future health or physical condition through which you can be identified.
 The data collection in this study includes such things as age, race, physical health status, and emotional adjustment.
 Study information collected solely for this research study and not as part of your regular care will not be included in your medical record.
 A decision to participate in this research means that you agree to the use of your health information for the study described in this form.
 This information will not be released beyond the purposes of conducting this study.
-The information collected for this study will be kept for a period of three years.
-If you decide to withdraw, the information already collected about you may still be used in this study.
+The information collected about you may still be used in this study.
 While this study is ongoing you may not have access to the research information, but you may request it after the information is completed.